eclipse-californium/californium/MIGRATION_HINTS.md

 5) The `SslContextUtil.configure(String, String)` is removed, use `SslContextUtil.configure(String, KeyStoreType)` instead. `KeyStoreType` requires now either a type for the java `KeyStore` implementation, or a `SimpleKeyStore` custom reader.

 6) The `NetworkConfig` is replaced by `Configuration` with the `SystemConfig`, `UdpConfig`, `TcpConfig`, `DtlsConfig`, `CoapConfig`, and `Proxy2Config`.

+7) Some function from `Asn1DerDecoder` have been moved to `JceProviderUtil`, though they are related  to the JCE and not to ASN.1.

 ### Scandium: